gwenzek/sublime-syntax-manifesto/ProposedRules.md

   * class: when the framework/library provides classes.
   * type: types provided by the framework/library, this is probably only used for languages derived from C, which has typedef (and struct).
 Most other languages would introduce new types as classes.
-  * constant: constants (magic values) provided by the framework/library.
-  * variable: variables provided by the framework/library.
-For example NSApp in AppKit.
   * other: the above should be exhaustive, but for everything else use support.other.
+  * variable: duplicate of `variable.language` shouldn't be used
+  * constant: duplicate of `constant.language` shouldn't be used

 * variable: variables.
 Not all languages allow easy identification (and thus markup) of these.
+  Any of the following can be appended with `type`.
+Indeed types can be parameters (think of generic functions), arguments, provided by the language, ...
+  * parameter: when the variable represent the parameter of a function.
+  Used inside the function declaration
-  * parameter: when the variable is declared as the parameter.
+  * argument: when the variable is use to refer to an argument of a function, ie when the function is called (does that make sense?)
   * language: reserved language variables like this, super, self, etc.
   * other: other variables, like $some_variables.